If you're looking for information about how to have your details removed from Hays.co.uk, please refer to our FAQs.

 To answer your questions and enquiries

-To third parties where we have retained them to provide services that you or our client have requested, such references, qualifications and criminal reference checking services, verification of the details you have provided from third party source, psychometric evaluation or skill test
+To third parties where we have retained them to provide services that we, you or our client have requested including references, qualifications and criminal reference checking services, verification of the details you have provided from third party source, psychometric evaluation or skill test

 To use your information on an anonymised basis to monitor compliance with our equal opportunities policy